laurenemarcus/word_frequency/README.md

 INSTALLATION
 ------------
-Run the following command to install bundle:
+Run the following command to install bundler:

-  `gem install bundle`
+  `$ gem install bundler`

 Run the following command to install all required gems:

-  `bundle`
+  `$ bundle`

 Run the following command to install rspec:

-  `gem install rspec`
+  `$ gem install rspec`

+Run the following command to start the Sinatra server:

+  `$ ruby app.rb`

+Go to the follow page to launch the app in your browser:

+  `localhost:4567/word_frequency`

 KNOWN BUGS
 ---------
-There are no known bugs at this moment.
+Doesn't validate for numbers and special characters.

 AUTHOR
 -------